-Application Questionnaire: Faculty members, staff members, and students planning research projects involving human subjects are responsible for beginning the review process by submitting the necessary paperwork to Julie Paterson, Senior Compliance Coordinator.
+Application Questionnaire: Faculty members, staff members, and students planning research projects involving human subjects are responsible for beginning the review process by submitting the necessary paperwork to Julie Paterson, Research Compliance Specialist.
 Any Project(s) involving the use of Human Subjects in research – whether funded or unfunded – require specific approval and sign-off by the appropriate LMU committee: the Institutional Review Board (IRB).

 Please note: As of January 21, 2019 all researchers must use the new Informed Consent Form template provided below, and in the "Forms" section.
 Please discard any other versions of this template and use the most current version.
 There are now templates provided for Parent Permission and Child Assent as well.

 Protocols requiring full review cannot be processed during the summer months since the IRB Committee does not meet during this time.
 Full Committee review is required for research involving vulnerable participants such as minors, prisoners, parolees, subjects in the armed services or research involving sensitive topics or deception, or as determined necessary by the IRB.

 1. IRB Application Cover Sheet

 • Check any box that applies to your study.

 • Fill in the field stating what you plan to do with your study results.

 • Obtain all required signatures.

 • Click here for Application Cover Page.

 2. Human Subjects Research Protections Certification